 The United Nations Framework Convention on Climate Change (UNFCCC or FCCC) is an international environmental treaty produced at the United Nations Conference on Environment and Development (UNCED), informally known as the "Earth Summit", held in Rio de Janeiro in 1992.
 The treaty aimed at reducing emissions of gases causing global warming (GHG).

 The treaty as originally framed set no limits on greenhouse gas emissions for individual nations and contained no enforcement provisions; it is therefore considered legally non-binding.
-It included provisions for updates (called "protocols") that would set mandatory emission limits.
+Rather, the treaty included provisions for updates (called "protocols") that would set mandatory emission limits.
 The principal update is the Kyoto Protocol, which is better known than the UNFCCC itself.

-It was opened for signature on May 9, 1992.
+The FCCC was opened for signature on May 9, 1992.
 It entered into force on March 21 1994.
 Its stated objective is "to achieve stabilization of greenhouse gas concentrations in the atmosphere at a low enough level to prevent dangerous anthropogenic interference with the climate system."
-Signatories are split into three groups:
+Signatories are of three types: